qfl1ck32/x-ui/DOCUMENTATION.md

 ## useUISession

-useUISession is a hook that allows for handling sessions in a customized manner.
-The interface that defines the store of the session is the following:
+useUISession is a hook that allows for handling sessions easily.
+You can persist the data to localStorage and add custom handlers on field change.

+The interface that defines the store is the following:

 ```ts
 interface IUISessionStore {